-What was it about Ghajini that made you want to do it?
+What was it about Ghajini that made you want to

 I found the Tamil version to be extremely engaging and entertaining.
 It intrigued me but I made up my mind when I met the director, AR Murugadoss.
 Frankly, I was completely taken in by his infectious positive energy and childlike excitement.